sin-ying-lin/sin-ying-lin/README.md

 You can find my publications under my legal name: [Sin-Ying Lin](https://orcid.org/0000-0001-9862-7669). <br>
 <br>
 Yes, I provide therapy (under supervision). <br>
-No, Freud is not my friend, although I have read the entire Freud book colelction in high school. <br>
+No, Freud is not my friend, although I have read his entire book colelction in high school. <br>
 It has been almost a century since his debut.
 Things have changed *a lot*. <br>
 <br>
 Yes, I use R and Python. <br>